govern0000/Class/Docue/Article/Plat/a.md

 Business Gene Plat including Secure module list layer on top of Shell Plat.

 Tool Plat layer on top of Business Gene Plat.

+In MARK, All Plat is Endgame Gene Plat except
+Business Gene Plat is Effecon Gene Plat.